Recovery Rank for 180

 (100 = Strictest Measures, 0 = No Measures)

-1. Passengers must have a medical certificate with a negative Coronavirus (COVID-19) RT-PCR test result issued at most 10 days before arrival.
-2. Passengers could be subject to a Coronavirus (COVID-19) antigen test upon arrival and quarantine. - This does not apply to passengers younger than 14 years.
+1. Passengers must have: - a negative COVID-19 antigen or RT-PCR test result.
+The test must have been taken at most 3 days before arrival; or - a COVID-19 vaccination certificate;or - a COVID-19 recovery certificate. - This does not apply to passengers younger than 2 years.
+2. Passengers could be subject to a COVID-19 antigen test upon arrival. - This does not apply to passengers younger than 14 years.
 3. A completed "Declaracion de salud del viajero" must be presented upon arrival.
 The form can be found athttps://www.cancilleria.gob.ec/wp-content/uploads/2020/06/formulario_de_salud_del_viajero_revisado.pdf.pdf_1-1.pdf .
-4. Normal passports issued by Ecuador which have expired on 16 March 2020 or later, are considered valid until 28 February 2021.
-Passengers must have a "Passport validityextension certificate" and travel with the expired passport.
+4. Passengers arriving from or who have transited through Brazil are subject to quarantine for 10 days.

 Travel Advisory information provided and published with permission by IATA.

 The number of daily confirmed cases has been used as an estimation of how severe the

 COVID-19 situation is in a given country.
 However, we’ve found that focusing on the country’s